-Temple Beth-El long has been a “training synagogue” for clergy students in the stream of Jewish Renewal.
+Temple Beth-El long has been a “training synagogue” for clergy students in the streams of spiritually authentic and adventurous Judaism.
 Clergy spiritual formation requires more than rigorous academic learning and inner preparation for spiritual service: it requires learning by doing – to live, love and lose in community with congregants and colleagues.
 In this way, heart-centered clergy internalize the deep truth that there’s no such thing as theoretical spirituality, or just playing a role as clergy.
 With mentorship of our clergy, students learn to discover and refine their authentic spiritual selves, to bring alive treasures of Jewish tradition in ways that are both accessible and profound for our entire community.

 We have been blessed over the years that talented interns and associate spiritual leaders have chosen Temple Beth-El as their training synagogue.
 They gifted this community with wisdom, creativity, passion, dedication and love – qualities that continue to grace their ways in the world.
 We bless them to continue growing from strength to strength, and to return to City Island as a second home in their lives of spiritual service.